juanyuri/MaisonUltimate/readme.md

 # Pokemon Maison Ultimate
-> [!WARNING]
-> This project is under construction.
-Your feedback is highly valuable and will improve this web application

-My name is Yuri and I'm a Computer Scientist in Galicia, Spain.
-This project is made to win in the Battle Maison of Pokemon ORAS/XY to become a Pokemon Máster!!
+My name is **Yuri** and I'm a Computer Scientist in Galicia, Spain.
+This project is made to beat the ORAS/XY Battle Maison and becoming a truly Pokemon Master!!

 <br>